h4rvey-g/Note-Blog/content/USMLE/Neurology/Amyotrophic lateral sclerosis.md

 - [[Bulbar palsy|Pseudobulbar palsy]] with pseudobulbar affect may develop.
 - Fasciculations, cramps, and muscle stiffness
 - Weight loss
-- Split hand sign: a wasting pattern in which the muscles of the thenar eminence atrophy due to degeneration of the lateral portion of the anterior horn of the spinal cord
+- Split hand sign: a wasting pattern in which the muscles of the thenar eminence atrophy due to degeneration of the lateral portion of the anterior horn of the [[Neuroloy physioloy|spinal cord]]
 ## Late symptoms
 - Cognitive impairment (approx. 15% of ALS patients meet the criteria for [[frontotemporal dementia|frontotemporal dementia]])
 - Autonomic symptoms (e.g., constipation, bladder dysfunction) may develop; the mechanism of development is unclear.
 - Life-threatening symptoms
-	- Respiratory failure due to paralysis of respiratory muscles
+	- <span style="background:rgba(240, 200, 0, 0.2)">Respiratory failure due to paralysis of respiratory muscles</span>
 	- Dysphagia due to bulbar weakness or [[Bulbar palsy|pseudobulbar palsy]]

 ---